maschhoff/docker/krusader/README.md

-# Krusader Dockerfile with X11 forward
+# Krusader Docker with X11 forward

 This Docker will create an image with Krusader Filebrowser installed.
 If you configure it right you´ll end up with Krusader running on your Desktop with X11 forward.